silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 I like how nicely structured and readable the code is.
 And its underlying logic is easy to grasp.
 When the game starts, the AI randomly guesses an integer between 1 and 1000.
 This guess is converted to a string and displayed in the UI.

-If we click the Higher button, the AI sets its new minimum guess to the previous guess +1, then guesses a random number between that and 1000 (for its first guess), or the previous maximum guess -1.
+If we click the Higher button, the AI sets its new minimum guess to the previous guess +1, then guesses a random number either between that and 1000 (for its first guess) or the previous maximum guess -1.

-If we click the Lower button, the AI sets its new maximum guess to the previous guess -1, then guesses a random number between that and 1 (if it’s the AI’s first guess), or the previous minimum guess +1.
+If we click the Lower button, the AI sets its new maximum guess to the previous guess -1, then guesses a random number either between that and 1 (if it’s the AI’s first guess) or the previous minimum guess +1.

 ## What could have been improved?